lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 ## Overview

-This paper concerns learning a text/audio latent space using contrastive learning.
+This paper uses contrastive learning to learn a shared text/audio latent space.
 Like [CLIP](https://openai.com/research/clip) for audio.
 It has four main contributions:

 ### 1. Contrastive Language-Audio Pre-training (CLAP)

-[CLAP](../../permanent/clap.md) is a pre-training system for learning a text/audio latent space given pairs of examples.
+CLAP is a pre-training system for learning a shared text/audio latent space from pairs of examples.
+From this, we can learn representations that allow us to query audio using text or vice versa.

 It is trained using [Contrastive Loss](../../permanent/contrastive-loss.md).
 Hence: <span style="color: red;">Contrastive</span> <span style="color: blue;">Language-Audio</span> <span style="color: green;">Pre-training</span>.

-They use a text-encoder and audio-encoder to generate respective representations, then feed into an MLP layer to learn a shared latent space.
-For the text-encoder, they use [RoBERTa](../../permanent/RoBERTa.md), and for the audio-encoder, they use [HTS-AT](../../permanent/hts-at.md) and provide details of other models evaluated.
+The authors use a text-encoder and audio-encoder to generate respective representations, then feed into an MLP layer to learn a shared latent space.
+For the text-encoder, they use [RoBERTa](https://arxiv.org/abs/1907.11692), and for the audio-encoder, they use [HTS-AT](https://arxiv.org/abs/2202.00874).
+The authors also compared several alternatives.

 ![](../../_media/paper-large-scale-contrastive-language-audio-retraining-with-feature-fusion-clap-overview.png)